 Say you need to go and investigate a switch port with a connection issue in a Telecommunications Room and you are told the cable is labelled with far-end termination details.
-(Yeah, right.)
+(Hopefully!)
 When you arrive at the switch, it’s no surprise that the label has slipped into the veritable rats nest of cables, or even worse, it has fallen off and is sitting on the floor with at least a dozen other homeless cable labels.
 You start thumbing through the cables trying to identify its correct path and follow the cable all the way down the line to determine where it terminates.
 Success!
 You eventually get to the other end of the cable and notice it has a loose connection.
 You reseat the connection and “Voila!” the problem is fixed.
 Or so you think.
-Continue reading
+Continue reading Don’t Rely on Cable Labels

 Are you tracking your passive IT infrastructure assets?